Kendall Jenner & Ben Simmons Spotted Grocery Shopping Together

 According to a June 18 report by Page Six, Kendall Jenner and Ben Simmons were seen walking down the grocery store aisle together on Sunday afternoon.
 The couple reportedly hit up Erewhon Market in L.A. together on Father’s Day.

-Sources tell the outlet that Kendall and Ben were “out in the open” as they browsed the grocery store, and that they were most definitely not trying to hide their relationship.
+Sources tell the outlet that Kendall and Ben were “out in the open” as they browsed the grocery store and that they were most definitely not trying to hide their relationship.

 “They were both browsing around right in the front, way out in the open.
 Definitely not hiding their relationship from anyone,” one onlooker stated.

-Another source added that while Kendall and Ben were keeping their contact “low key” and “coy” they were said to be “exchanging glances,” but not showing any sort of PDA while out in public.
-However, the insider did reveal that “people were looking” at the couple as they shopped, and although the cashiers played it “cool” they were “hiding smirks.”
+Another source added that while Kendall and Ben were keeping their contact “low key” and “coy,” they were said to be “exchanging glances” but not showing any sort of PDA while out in public.
+However, the insider did reveal that “people were looking” at the couple as they shopped, and although the cashiers played it “cool,” they were “hiding smirks.”

-Meanwhile, Kendall Jenner was reportedly carrying a shopping basket, and browsing items in the prepared food section.
+Meanwhile, Kendall Jenner was reportedly carrying a shopping basket and browsing items in the prepared food section.
 It seems that Kendall may not have spent Father’s Day with her dad, Caitlyn Jenner.
 However, as previously reported by the Inquisitr, the model did post a tribute to her dad on social media.

 “Happy Father’s Day to the soul that raised me,” Kendall Jenner, 22, shared on her Instagram Story on Father’s Day along with photos of herself and sister Kylie with their dad, Caitlyn, before her transition.